uab-cgds-worthey/quac/docs/input_output.md

 ## Output

 QuaC results are stored at the path specified via option `--outdir` (default:
 `data/quac/results/test_project/analysis`).
 Refer to the [system testing's output](./system_testing.md#expected-output-files) to learn more about the output directory structure.

+QC output are stored at the sample level as well as the project level (ie. all samples considered together) depending on the type of QC run.
+For example, Qualimap tool is run at the sample level whereas Somalier tool is run at the project level.
+MultiQC reports are available both at the sample and project level.

 !!! tip

-    Users may primarily be interested in the aggregated QC results produced by [multiqc](https://multiqc.info/), both at sample-level as well as at the project-level.
+    Users may primarily be interested in the aggregated QC results produced by [MultiQC](https://multiqc.info/), both at sample-level as well as at the project-level.
 These multiqc reports also include summary of QuaC-Watch results at the top.